-Alrighty friends, are you ready to bind your quilt?!
+Alrighty friends, are you ready to sew binding on your quilt?!
+This article is part 2 in a 3-part Quilt Binding Tutorial series.
 If you haven’t prepared your quilt and binding yet, head over to read this post and learn what steps I take to make my quilt binding.

-To get started, I want to give you two main options for how to bind your quilt.
+To get started, I want to give you two main options for how to bind your quilt in this quilt binding tutorial.
 The way I first learned from my grandma is the hand binding method.
 It involved sewing the binding down to your quilt with a machine but then flipping it over and sewing little invisible stitches.
 Another method is machine quilt binding where you skip the hand sewing and instead use your machine to sew down both sides of the binding.
 Machine binding is quicker and some find it easier.
 Whichever method you choose, I hope you challenge yourself to continue learning and enjoy the process!

-This article covers how to bind your quilt entirely by machine, and next week’s post will be about TWO different styles of hand sewing the binding on.
+This article covers how to bind your quilt by machine, and next week’s post will be about TWO different styles of hand sewing the binding onto your quilt.
 Whichever method you choose, the first few steps are the same!

 How to Choose Which Binding Method to Use

 Binding your quilt by hand is slow and therapeutic.
 It creates invisible stitches and ends with a really nice finished look.
 I love it for some slow stitching to do while watching TV or listening to my audiobooks.

 Binding your quilt by machine is getting increasingly more popular, and is a really great way to do it!
 I personally love it for baby quilts that I know will get a bit of wear & tear as it is more sturdy than hand sewing.
 I also love that it takes just a fraction of the time!